Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/positions.md

 Positions are represented by the `MidaPosition` class.
 An open position represents a volume of asset held by the account.

-## Open price
-Because a position is the result of one or more trades which may have been executed at different prices, the position open price is the VWAP of the execution prices of the assets being hold.

 ## getOpenPositions()
 Used to get the account open positions.